kulturpool/EDMLib/README.md

 <p>Description: </p>

 <p>Another, later resource that is a version, edition or adaptation of the CHO demonstrat
-ing substantive changes in content rather than format. <dcterms:hasVersion>The Sorcere r’s Apprentice (translation by Edwin Zeydel, 1955)</dcterms:hasVersion> In this exampl e the 1955 translation is a version of the described resource.</p>
+ing substantive changes in content rather than format. <code>&lt;dcterms:hasVersion&gt;The Sorcere r’s Apprentice (translation by Edwin Zeydel, 1955)&lt;/dcterms:hasVersion&gt;</code> In this exampl e the 1955 translation is a version of the described resource.</p>
 </div>